-Personalized marketing (also known as one-to-one marketing) has been shown to deliver better business results, including higher email open rates, click-through rates, and conversion rates on sales.
+Personalized marketing (also known as one-to-one marketing) has been shown to deliver better business results, including higher email open rates, click-through rates, and conversion rates.

 The good news is that personalization does not require sophisticated marketing automation.